Skip to content

 • In Corporate Memory configuration from v23.1:

-• Configure this client ID in the environments with the name OAUTH_CLIENT_ID in /environments/config.env
+• Configure this client ID in the environments with the name OAUTH_CLIENT_ID in /environments/config.env (defaults to cmem if not set)

-This client is intended for internal use by DataIntegration (scheduler super-user) and data import purposes (cmemc)
+This client is intended for internal use by DataIntegration (scheduler super-user) and data import purposes (cmemc).

 • Client type: OpenID Connect